 The only types of correspondence accepted in the mail are:

-- The paper the correspondence is written on
+- The paper the correspondence is written on.

-- The envelope
+- The envelope containing the correspondence.

 - No Polaroids